dextermichael/project-one-SOL/README.md

- I wanted to create a game about a kid and a spacechip A kid maned Sol.
+ I wanted to create a game about a lonely kid named Sol and a spacechip.